HSE Management System

 • Investigation of workplace accidents, injuries and illnesses

-• Initiating and tracking danger corrective actions
+• Initiating and tracking dangerous corrective actions

 • Emergency Response Plan

-It’s always better to have on an emergency response plan in place than to scramble during an emergency.
+It’s always better to have an emergency response plan in place than to scramble during an emergency.

-An ideal emergency response plans includes:
+An ideal emergency response plan includes:

 • How to report an emergency, evacuation procedures and assembly points, procedures